varun14r/Titanic-Classification/README.md

 - Make predictions using the trained model.

 # Conclusion
-The Titanic Survival Prediction project demonstrates the end-to-end process of solving a classic machine learning problem.
+The Titanic Survival Prediction project demonstrates the end-to-end process of solving a classic machine-learning problem.
 By analyzing passenger data, preprocessing it, building a predictive model, and evaluating its performance, we gain valuable insights into the factors that influenced survival rates aboard the Titanic.
-This project serves as an educational resource for data science and machine learning enthusiasts, showcasing best practices for data analysis and model development.